 We are exploring various means to implement single-cell analysis and precision differential extractions into forensic science processes.
 This includes developing and coupling laboratory and interpretative approaches such that the core tenets of credibility, saliency and legitimacy are met.
 The end goal is to produce a single-cell pipeline – from extraction to report – founded on sound chemical, technological and probabilistic principles.

 We are testing methods by which to characterize and adopt next-generation sequencing (NGS) measurements in the forensic DNA paradigm.
 This includes coupling sensitive and robust laboratory approaches with sound interpretative strategies.
 The aim is to describe a full process that produces single-molecule DNA signal for forensic purposes.

-This work was supported by NIJ2011-DN-BX-K558, NIJ2012-DN-BX-K050 and ARO RIF W911NF-14-C-0096 awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice and the Department of Defense, Army Research Office, Rapid Innovation Fund, respectively.
-The opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not reflect those of the Department of Justice or Department of Defense.
+This work is supported by NIJ2011-DN-BX-K558, NIJ2012-DN-BX-K050, NIJ2014-DN-BX-K026, NIJ2018-DN-BX-K0185, ARO RIF W911NF-14-C-0096 and NIST-60NANB19D140 awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice and the Department of Defense, Army Research Office, Rapid Innovation Fund, and National Institute of Standards and Technology, U.S. Department of Commerce.
+Other support provided by Rutgers University Camden Vice Chancellor for Research.